bigbluebutton/bbb-install/README.md

    Commnity: https://bigbluebutton.org/support
 ~~~

-## Single IP address (no SSL)
+## Install and configure with an IP address (no SSL)

-To install BigBlueButton on a Ubuntu 16.04 64-bit server with an external IP address, login as root and run the following command:
+To install BigBlueButton on a Ubuntu 16.04 64-bit server, login as root and run the following command:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200